-Tom Otterness was born in Wichita, Kansas in 1952.
-He came to New York City in 1970 to study at the Arts Students League, and in 1973 took part in the Whitney Independent Study Program.
-In 1977 he became a member of Collaborative Projects, a pioneering community of independent artists, and took a leading role in organizing Colab’s 1980 Times Square Show, which was called “the first avant-garde art show of the ‘80s” by the Village Voice.
-Otterness is one of a handful of contemporary artists invited to design a balloon for the Macy’s Thanksgiving Day Parade, for which he devised a tumbling Humpty-Dumpty in 2005.
-Otterness lives and works in New York.
+Otterness was born in Kansas in the early fifties and came to New York City in 1970 to study at the Art Students League and the Tai Chi school of Grandmaster William CC Chen.
+In 1973 he was accepted as a Whitney Independent Study Program fellow, while working at the Museum of Natural History.
+He later became a member of Collaborative Projects, a pioneering community of independent artists, taking a leading role co-organizing Colab’s 1980 Times Square Show, named “the first avant-garde art show of the ‘80s” by the Village Voice.
+Otterness also became a member of the National Academy Museum.
+During this early period, Otterness started making small plaster art objects reminiscent of antiquities, which he sold on the street.

-SELECTED SOLO EXHIBITIONS
+SELECTED SOLO AND GROUP EXHIBITIONS

 2015 Tom Otterness: Metal on Paper, Marlborough Gallery 57th Street, New York, NY